omerdynasty/mc-mod-manager/README.md

 # Mod Folder Manager

 Mod Folder Manager is a Python tool that helps you backup, manage, and easily restore your Minecraft mods.
-It allows you to create backups for different mod loaders, versions, and modpacks, preventing the headache of dealing with the chaos of multiple versions, loaders, and modpacks.
-This tool keeps your mods organized and secure, ensuring that you won't have to struggle with finding the right combination of mods every time you switch setups.
-It guarantees the safety of your mods and enables quick and easy restoration from backups whenever you need it.
+It allows you to create backups for different mod loaders, versions, and modpacks, simplifying the management of multiple versions, loaders, and modpacks.
+This tool helps you keep your mods organized and secure, making it easier to restore your preferred mod setups.

 ## Features